signalpoint/DrupalGap/docs/20_Resources/Troubleshoot/WSOD.md

 The jDrupal module for your Drupal 8 site is either not enabled, or not configured correctly.
 Refer to the [jDrupal README](http://cgit.drupalcode.org/jdrupal/tree/README.md) for more information.

+> Failed to load resource: net::ERR_NETWORK_CHANGED

+If this mentions a `xhr network status problem for csrf token`, check that your Drupal site is online and that you have an Internet connection.
+If your app is behind a VPN, make sure you are connected to that as well.

 ## WSOD while compiling to device